-Walt Disney develops plans for a new school for the performing and visual arts where different disciplines commingle under one roof, inspiring and elevating each other.
+Walt Disney develops plans for a new school for the performing and visual arts where different creative disciplines come together under one roof, inspiring and elevating each other.

-Walt Disney and Roy O. Disney guide the merger of the Los Angeles Conservatory of Music, founded in 1883, and the Chouinard Art Institute, founded in 1921, to form California Institute of the Arts.
-The Disney brothers are joined by Lulu May Von Hagen, chair of the Conservatory.
+Walt Disney and his brother, Roy O. Disney, guide the merger of the Los Angeles Conservatory of Music, founded in 1883, and the Chouinard Art Institute, founded in 1921, to form California Institute of the Arts.
+The Disney brothers are joined in this undertaking by Lulu May Von Hagen, chair of the Conservatory.

-Walt Disney dies.
-His plans for CalArts proceed nonetheless with the support of the Disney family and other benefactors.
+Following Walt Disney's death, his plans for CalArts proceed with the support of the Disney family and other benefactors.

-Robert W. Corrigan, dean of New York University’s School of the Arts, is appointed president.
-Herbert Blau, co-director of the Lincoln Center Repertory Company, is appointed provost.
-Blau takes the lead in designing a radical educational model that favors independent artistic work over rigid curricula, collegial relationships among a diverse community of artists over hierarchies of teacher and student, and continuous interaction and cross-pollination among the different branches of the arts over the self-containment of each discipline.
+Robert W. Corrigan, dean of NYU's Tisch School of the Arts, is appointed president.
+Herbert Blau, co-director of the Lincoln Center Repertory Company, is named provost.
+Blau leads the way in designing a radical educational model that favors independent artistic work over rigid curricula, collegial relationships among a community of artists over hierarchies of teacher and student, and continuous interaction among the different branches of the arts over the self-containment of each discipline.
 CalArts will go on to uphold these core values throughout its subsequent history.

 Corrigan and Blau assemble a high-powered faculty by recruiting some of the most innovative and unorthodox voices in the arts.
-This new faculty includes now-iconic figures such as artists John Baldessari, Allan Kaprow, Alison Knowles, Nam June Paik, composers Mel Powell and Morton Subotnick, sitar master Ravi Shankar; ethnomusicologist Nicholas England, designers Peter and Sheila DeBretteville; choreographer Bella Lewitzky; film director Alexander MacKendrick; animation pioneer Jules Engel; composers Mel Powell, James Tenney and Morton Subotnick; ethnomusicologist Nicholas England; sitar maven Ravi Shankar; and poet Emmett Williams, among others.
-Many are associated with the interdisciplinary Fluxus movement of the 1960s.
+This new faculty includes now-iconic figures such as artists Allan Kaprow, John Baldessari and Nam June Paik, composers Mel Powell and Morton Subotnick, sitar master Ravi Shankar; ethnomusicologist Nicholas England, designers Peter and Sheila DeBretteville, choreographer Bella Lewitzky, director Alexander Mackendrick, film scholar Gene Youngblood, experimental filmmaker Pat O'Neill, and animation artist Jules Engel.

-CalArts begins its first academic year at an interim campus at Villa Cabrini in Burbank.
-It offers degree programs through six schools: Art, Critical Studies, Design, Film, Music, and Theater & Dance.
+The brand-new institute's first academic year, 1970—71, begins at an interim campus at Villa Cabrini in Burbank.
+CalArts offers degree programs through six schools: Art, Critical Studies, Design, Film, Music, and Theater & Dance.

-Faculty members Judy Chicago and Miriam Schapiro establish the Feminist Art Program—the first such course of study in American higher education.
+Judy Chicago and Miriam Schapiro start the Feminist Art Program—the first such course of study in American higher education.
 Students include Suzanne Lacy and Faith Wilding.
 Its counterpart is the Women's Design Program, headed by Sheila DeBretteville.

-Following the earlier departure of Robert Corrigan, Robert J. Fitzpatrick, professor of medieval French literature and dean of students at Johns Hopkins University, is appointed new president of CalArts.
+Following the earlier departure of Robert Corrigan, Robert J. Fitzpatrick, professor of medieval French literature and dean of students at Johns Hopkins University, is named president of CalArts.

-President Robert Fitzpatrick serves as director of the hugely successful Los Angeles Olympic Arts Festival.
-The largest U.S. arts showcase held to date, the festival features more than 400 performances by an eclectic array of artists from the globe, with an emphasis on experimental and avant-garde work.
+President Robert Fitzpatrick serves as director of the hugely successful Los Angeles Olympic Arts Festival, held just before the Olympic Games.
+The unprecedented arts showcase features more than 400 performances by artists from around the globe, emphasizing experimental and avant-garde work.
 The landmark festival creates enduring links between L.A. and international art and performance communities, who come to view the city as an emerging center for contemporary arts.

 Steven D. Lavine, associate director for arts and humanities at the Rockefeller Foundation, becomes president of CalArts.

-CalArts launches the Community Arts Partnership (CAP), a youth arts education program that links the Institute with community arts organizations and, later, public schools.
-The program’s first community partners include Plaza de la Raza and the Watts Towers Arts Center.
-By 2011, CAP offers more than 40 free arts education programs to youth between the ages of 6 and 18, altogether numbering more than 250,000 over 25 years.
+CalArts launches the Community Arts Partnership (CAP), a youth arts education program that links the Institute with community arts organizations and, later, public schools across Los Angeles County.
+CAP's first partners are Plaza de la Raza and the Watts Towers Arts Center.
+By 2014, CAP offers dozens of free arts education programs to underserved youth between the ages of 6 and 18, altogether numbering more than 250,000 over 25 years.

-CalArts and Capitol Records—EMI begin an annual tradition that continues to date: the production of a CD featuring original works by students in the Jazz Program, recorded at the famed Capitol Studios in Hollywood.
+CalArts and Capitol Records—EMI begin what becomes a yearly fixture: the production of a CD of original works by students in the Jazz Program, recorded at the legendary Capitol Studios in Hollywood.
 The annual CD will go on to jumpstart the careers of numerous Jazz Program students.

-The Institute sustains damages totaling more than $15 million during the Northridge earthquake.
-Classes continue in trailers and off-campus sites during the spring semester.
-Restoration of the campus is completed ahead of the fall semester.
+The Institute sustains damages totaling more than $15 million during the Northridge Earthquake.
+In the aftermath, classes continue in trailers and off-campus sites during the spring semester.
+Major reconstruction on campus is completed ahead of the fall semester.

-The School of Critical Studies offers a new Master of Fine Arts (MFA) degree program—the school's first—in creative writing.
+The School of Critical Studies now offers the Master of Fine Arts (MFA) degree program—the school's first—in creative writing.

-The Herb Alpert Foundation joins with CalArts to establish the Alpert Award in the Arts—five $50,000 fellowships given each year to "early mid-career" artists in the fields of dance, film/video, music, theater and visual arts.
+Iconic trumpeter and bandleader Herb Alpert teams with CalArts to establish the Herb Alpert Award in the Arts—five $50,000 fellowships given each year to "early mid-career" artists in the fields of dance, film/video, music, theater and visual art.
 The awards are administered by CalArts on behalf of The Herb Alpert Foundation.
 In 2007, the fellowship awards are raised to $75,000 each.

-The Center for Integrated Media offers a new supplemental concentration for students in most MFA programs who work with digital and interactive media across disciplines.
+The Center for Integrated Media offers a supplemental concentration for MFA students who work with digital, interactive and participatory media across disciplines.

-As plans take shape for the construction of the Frank O. Gehry-designed Walt Disney Concert Hall in downtown Los Angeles, longtime benefactors Roy E. and Patty Disney provide initial funding for a separate CalArts performance space and gallery: the Roy and Edna Disney/CalArts Theater (REDCAT), named after Roy E. Disney's parents.
+As plans take shape for the construction of the Frank O. Gehry-designed Walt Disney Concert Hall in downtown Los Angeles, longtime benefactors Roy E. and Patty Disney provide initial funding for a separate CalArts performance space and gallery: the Roy and Edna Disney/CalArts Theater (REDCAT), so named in memory of Roy E. Disney's parents.
 The venue would at last give the Institute a presence in the heart of the city—as originally intended by Walt Disney.

 The Institute inaugurates the Center for New Theater as the professional producing arm of the School of Theater.
-Its debut production is Bad Behavior, by Richard Foreman and Sophie Haviland.
+It debuts with Bad Behavior by Richard Foreman and Sophie Haviland.

 Mark Murphy is named executive director of REDCAT.
 Eungie Joo is appointed curator and director of the Gallery at REDCAT.
-The programming at CalArts' new downtown center for innovative visual, performing and media arts is divided into three parts: work by high-profile international artists, work by emerging Southern California-based artists, and work developed at CalArts.
+The programming at CalArts' new downtown center for contemporary arts is divided into three parts: work by high-profile international artists, work by emerging Southern California-based artists, and work developed at CalArts.
 Many of the artists featured at REDCAT are to visit the Valencia campus to give lectures, lead workshops and conduct master classes.

 The School of Art and Central Saint Martins College of Art and Design in London join forces to publish the international art journal Afterall.
 This partnership continues until 2010.